teaching-lab/stack-cs-activities/activities-wip/ideas.md

-This file, along with the folder [activities-wip](.) lists specific ideas for activities.
+This file, along with the folder [activities-wip](.), lists specific ideas for activities.
 If you want to develop any of them, your contributions will be greatly appreciated!
 Please, read the [readme](../README.md) for more information on how to join our efforts.

 * Theoretical CS and math:
 	* Cards with graphs and: